aregtech/areg-sdk/examples/14_pubtraffic/ReadMe.md

 # 14_pubtraffic Project Overview

-The **14_pubtraffic** project demonstrates how to dynamically create and manage models within a **multithreaded application**, showcasing the ability to handle custom events and dynamic model creation during runtime.
+The **14_pubtraffic** project demonstrates how to dynamically create and manage models within a **multiprocessing application**, showcasing the ability to handle custom events and dynamic model creation during runtime.
 The project utilizes **Inter-Process Communication (IPC)** and **Object Remote Procedure Call (Object RPC)** to enable seamless communication between services in a distributed environment.

+> [!IMPORTANT]
+> To test this example, ensure an `mcrouter` process is running on a network-accessible machine to enable message routing.
+Verify that the `areg.init` configuration file includes the correct IP address and port number for the `mcrouter`.

 ## Key Concepts